 One important caveat.
 Don’t try too hard to impress.
 It’s far more important for you to help the admissions committee get to know you (and want to admit you!) than to come up with an artful essay that doesn’t reflect the true you.

 Essay 3: Tuck students invest generously in one another’s success even when it is not convenient or easy.
 Share an example of how you helped someone else succeed.
 (300 words)

 This essay is a classic candidate for the SAR (Situation–Action–Result) outline.
 The situation will likely be an opportunity or challenge where you may or may not have been required to help someone.
 What was the need?
 What were you trying to achieve?
 The action will be how you assisted.
 What did you do to help?
 What was your role in the other person’s success?
 Finally, the result will be the outcome.
 What did you accomplish and why was it significant?
 What positive impact did the experience have on you?

 Tell a detailed story.
 Similar to using the SAR approach, a story should have a beginning, middle and end.
-Some of you may find it difficult to find enough to write about to reach the 500 word limit, but including details like what the voice in you heard in your head was telling you or what you imagined your boss or one of the other parties involved must have been thinking in that situation will help bring your story to life and demonstrate your emotional intelligence.
+Including details like what the voice in your head was telling you or what you imagined your boss or one of the other parties involved must have been thinking in that situation will help bring your story to life and demonstrate your emotional intelligence.

 It’s really optional.
 As we always tell applicants when it comes to the optional essay for any business school, only answer this essay prompt if you need to explain a low undergraduate GPA or other potential blemish in your background.
 No need to harp on a minor weakness and sound like you’re making excuses when you don’t need any.
 If you don’t have anything else you need to tell the admissions office, it is entirely okay to skip this essay!